Course Descriptions - Technology Management MBA

-Marketing of Innovations and Digital Media (4) - This course examines marketing strategy throughout the continually accelerating product life cycle, with special emphasis on marketing new products.
+Marketing of New Products and Innovations (2) - This course examines marketing strategy throughout the continually accelerating product life cycle, with special emphasis on marketing new products.
 Students traverse the tools and techniques for identifying market opportunities and learn strategic use of the Internet.

 Microeconomics (2) - This launching pad course investigates the competitive process that defines and drives business in the Information Age.
 By the end of the term, students not only understand the micro-economics of market competition, but also are able to identify and devise strategies to gain competitive advantage for a variety of firms, amid an array of competitive environments.